spalmas/SDG-MENARO/README.md

 -   **output/**

-    -   *cri_db_world.Rdata*: final database of indicators to use for analysis
+    -   *INDICATORS_MENARO.Rdata*: final database of indicators in MENARO to use for analysis

 -   **source_data/**

     -   *DW.Rdata*: Data from UNICEF Data Warehouse.
 Already filtered cleaned.
 Created in *DW_data_download.R*.
     -   *MENARO_metadata.csv*: Metadata of UNICEF MENARO countries, including names, iso3 and ID codes used in SDMX
     -   *PV_CHLD_DPRV_REG_MOD.csv*: Multidimensional poverty data from MENARO DW.
 The original source was the MDP report.
-    -   *sdgdb_world.Rdata*: Clean data form SDG Database
+    -   *SDGGD.Rdata*: Clean data form SDG Database
     -   *SI_POV_DAY1.csv*: Data from Salmeron-Gomez, et al., 2023 on % of children living in extreme poverty.

 ## Files not in the repository